srestrepo888/experience-architect-portfolio/docs/NAVIGATION_STRATEGY.md

 #### **Logo Navigation Strategy**

-**🎯 Purpose**: The "Silvana Restrepo" logo serves as a gateway to the personal brand ecosystem.
+**🎯 Purpose**: The "Silvana" logo serves as a gateway to the personal brand ecosystem.

 **📍 Destination**: `https://silvana.mmm.page/human-perspective`
 - **Content**: Personal blog with human-centered perspectives